After Hours Arrival

 A $30 per vehicle entrance fee is required, or a $15 individual fee, (both good for seven days) unless you have a park pass.
-Fees and passes can be purchased at entrance stations or visitor centers.
-Commercial permits are required for businesses. and a special use permit may be required for some activities.=
+Fees and passes can be purchased at entrance stations.
+Commercial permits are required for businesses. and a special use permit may be required for some activities.

 Are campfires allowed?

 NO. Ground fires and wood fires are prohibited throughout Big Bend National Park.
 Charcoal is allowed in grills in campgrounds.
 You may have a fire in a fire pan while on a river trip, or use a containerized fuel stove for backpacking.